 An example of a short-lived alternative weekly strip called Scoula Metafisica.

 Purple Prose of a Cynic: The antisocial aspects of my comics have always limited their appeal.
 Early in my rekindled interest in making them, I embraced this stance as the only one left me.
-I later narrowed and sharpened my critique of the human condition while becoming less obvious as to what I intended by it.
+My critique of the human condition was later narrowed and sharpened while becoming less obvious as to what I intended by it.
 My Profiles in Confusion comic strips are the pinnacle of what I hoped to achieve in this synthesis.

 The pre-art school art books I created in the early 80s showcased the romanticism of my early twenties.
 (Examples of this art may be seen on my first Sketchbook page.)
 At the time of making these books, I saw comics only as a past-tense childhood interest, and could not envision any mature use for them.
 ‘Fine art’ and classical music were my chief interests at this time.

-As cynicism emerged post-graduate school, I returned to making comics as an intellectual outlet.
+As cynicism emerged post-graduate school, comics became an intellectual outlet.
 However, I never fully outgrew my romanticism.
 My gushing sentiments were shoehorned into my new comic book style.
 This created a partition in my work between hard and soft targets, with the soft target being myself and my many failures at romance.

 The Muse from Epic Dermis n3

 I made several of these confessional comics, where the real women in them were only partially concealed.
-By my mid-30s, I had given up on romance; and once I became an older man, I lost any ability to relate to these personal disappointments in matters of the heart.
+By my mid-30s, I had given up on romance; and once I became an older man, any ability to relate to these personal disappointments in matters of the heart was lost.
 I revisit these hours of my life most often and vividly in my dreams; and there re-experienced all that was wonderful and dreadful about them.

 Blender Kitty Outliers: A fair number of Blender Kitty strips were not typical for that vehicle.
 These were the last installments of the Epic Dermis canon.
 Here are two sample strips that did not fit in well with The Blender Kitty Archive created for this website.
 I have parked them here with other like-minded materials.